manu19901991/H5-GPDMA-workshop-test-main/i3c/handson_i3c_controller.md

 	* This will assign address to each new device
 3. Configure/ Enable reception of IBI from selected adresses
 	* if we skip this step we never get the ACK from the controller
-	* this is just interla operation, no communication on the I3C bus
+	* this is just internal operation, no communication on the I3C bus
-	* real sensor will probably need some more commands or register writes to be enabled
+	* a real sensor will probably need some more commands and register writes to be enabled

 4. We receive IBI via I3C interrupt
-5. We read IBI source address and payload in main loop ** LED is toggled when IBI is received **
+5. We read IBI source address and payload in main loop then **the LED is toggled when IBI is received **

 # Create CubeMX project for Controller
+1. Start From **BOARD SELECTOR**

-1. Select **NUCLEO-H563ZI** - this will initialize the LEDs and push buttons automatically
+2. Select **NUCLEO-H563ZI** - this will initialize the LEDs and push buttons automatically
 2. When prompted "Initialize all peripherals in default mode", select **no**
 3. Select project **without TrustZone**